nleyja/Noah_Leyja-DevOps-Interview-Prep/README.md

 ### The cloud is ability to access resources over the internet in a pay as you go service.

-### DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services fast and efficient.
+### DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services fast and efficiently.

 ### <what you created with that tool / concept>